 Once you start researching Python libraries, you will be showered by the amount of the native and third-party libraries.
 There are many collections of modules available.
 Therefore, you might feel confused when you have to decide which of them to explore.
 If you are a programmer who tries to excel in several different domains, it might be challenging to choose a best-suited library.

 You should already know that Python is a very versatile language.
 It is a gem in the programming world as its usage varies from data science, web development, and even machine learning.
-If you are a beginner Python programmer, we encourage you to take this course to deepen your knowledge.
+If you are a beginner Python programmer, we encourage you to take the Introduction to Python course on DataCamp or this BitDegree course to deepen your knowledge.

-Overall, different Python libraries include modules for specific areas.
+Overall, different libraries for Python include modules for specific areas.
 Shall we begin the expedition to find out what is TensorFlow, PyTorch, Numpy, Sklearn, and other popular libraries?

 Before that, are you struggling to find a job as a Python programmer?
 In such cases, we highly recommend reading some of the Python interview questions that employers usually ask.
 If you don't answer them, you might seem unprepared for the job position.
 Let's say one of the Python interview questions requires you to speak about Python libraries.
 Even after reading this article, you will be able to present some key points about them.